-Native American wedding vases reflect each tribe's unique artistic techniques and cultural folklore, while compositions of local clays influence its colors.
+Native American wedding vases reflect each tribe's unique artistic techniques and cultural folklore, while compositions of local clays influence their colors.
 "Often, the carved or painted decoration will have specific meaning to their community," Chavarria says.
 Despite this diversity, the shape of the wedding vase is universal.

-It features an ovoid body and a graceful double neck, and two symmetrical spouts sprout out of the top where handles are typically attached.
+The vase features an ovoid body and a graceful double neck, and two symmetrical spouts out of the top where handles are typically attached.
 "The spouts represent the couple becoming joined and the handle links them together," says Chavarria.
 The spouts are joined together by a rounded looped handle, which represents the bridge that joins two lives.
 According to Kachina House, a Sedona, Arizona-based shop selling pottery and crafts by Indigenous artists, the space created between the necks and handle symbolize the circle of life.

 The body is intricately hand etched with cultural depictions and artistic geometric designs.
 Most often, the wedding vase is created using paddle stamping or horsehair pottery techniques.
 The handle can also feature decorative coils.